sbrincat/spynal/README.md

 # spynal
+Simple Python Neural Analysis Library, the backbone of your neural data analysis pipeline.

 Tools for preprocessing and basic analysis of systems/cognitive neurophysiology data in Python

 Covers typical preprocessing and basic analysis steps in neural analysis workflows.